davidgasquez/handbook/content/values.md

 ## Openness

 - Embrace Weirdness.
 Don't be another human.
 Find your place, do what you love and put yourself outside the comfort zone.
 Unexpected and unconventional things make life more interesting.
+[If you fit in you disappear](https://twitter.com/tobi/status/1319017087948435458).
 - Embrace change.
 Don't complain about things you can't change.
 Be proactive.
 - Celebrate and encourage quirky gifts, [habits](habits.md), behavior, and points of view.
 No one can compete with you on being you.
 - Share your decisions and ideas so flaws arise earlier in the process.